 Month: February 2016

 These days everybody is moving stuff to the cloud.
 In many cases there are good reasons to do so.
 Administering hardware is not what running a modern company is all about in most cases.
 The key advantage is that virtualization allows people to add and remove servers as needed.
-However, what does this all mean […]
+However, what does VirtualBox mean to […]

 Read more